 Recovery Coaches in the Emergency Department

-The program connects a patient in the Emergency Department with one of our coaches.
-It includes motivational interviewing to see where the person is at.
-Do they want treatment?
-Do they need help navigating resources to help them with their substance use?
-What have they tried in past?
-What worked and what hasn’t worked?
-By meeting patients where they are at, we can help them begin a recovery journey by maintaining contact for 10 days, referring them to outpatient services, inpatient services, or helping them to understand medically assisted treatment such as Methadone, Suboxone, or medications that reduce cravings for alcohol, like Naloxone.
-For some of the individuals we have had contact with, they begin coming to in-person peer groups and get connected with a recovery coach who help them create a recovery plan and help to guide them on whatever path or recovery they choose.
+By meeting patients where they are at, we can help them begin a recovery journey by maintaining contact for 10 days, referring them to outpatient services or inpatient services, or helping them to understand medically assisted treatment such as Methadone, Suboxone, or medications that reduce cravings for alcohol, like Naloxone.
+Some of the individuals we have had contact with begin coming to in-person peer groups and connecting with a recovery coach who helps them create a recovery plan and guides them on whatever path of recovery they choose.

-Sarah McFarland | Emergency Department Recovery Coach Supervisor
+Emergency Department Recovery Coach Supervisor

 Recovery Date: March 5, 2015